buildbuddy-io/buildbuddy-toolchain/README.md

 - Check out our official documentation for [RBE Setup](https://www.buildbuddy.io/docs/rbe-setup)
 - For more advanced use cases, check out Bazel's [bazel-toolchains repo](https://github.com/bazelbuild/bazel-toolchains) and the [docs on configuring C++ toolchains](https://docs.bazel.build/versions/master/tutorial/cc-toolchain-config.html).
-- Many thanks to the team at Grail who's [LLVM toolchain repo](https://github.com/bazel-contrib/toolchains_llvm) served as the basis for this repo.
+- Many thanks to the maintainers of [LLVM toolchain repo](https://github.com/bazel-contrib/toolchains_llvm), which served as the basis for this repo.
 - Major props to the team at VSCO who's [toolchain repo](https://github.com/vsco/bazel-toolchains) paved the way for using LLVM as a Bazel toolchain.

 ## Other CC toolchains